Video shows Colorado officer throwing woman down face-first

 FORT COLLINS, Colo.
 (AP) — A video spreading on social media shows a police officer in Colorado throwing a woman face-first onto a sidewalk after a scuffle.

-Police spokeswoman Kate Kimble tells the Coloradoan newspaper (http://noconow.co/2oaZelr ) that the woman struck the officer in the university town of Fort Collins on Thursday after police detained her boyfriend.
-Kimble says the officer used “standard arrest control” to subdue her.
+The woman struck the officer in the university town of Fort Collins on Thursday after police detained her boyfriend, police spokeswoman Kate Kimble told the Coloradoan newspaper (http://noconow.co/2oaZelr).

-Kimble says the department has its own video from police body-worn cameras.
-She says that video hasn’t been released because the case is still open.
-The department will review the officer’s use of force.

 Police identified the woman as 22-year-old Michaella Surat.
 She was arrested on suspicion of third-degree assault and obstructing a peace officer and released on bond.